Chicago/design.chicago.gov/start.md

 ## City of Chicago Employees

-For employees, this style is coming soon to a neighborhood near you.
-Today, font installation may require your ITSC or someone with administrator rights to install a lot of fonts on your machine.
+For employees, fonts should already be installed on your computer.
+If not, font installation may require your ITSC or someone with administrator rights to install them on your machine.
 Like, "buy them donuts" a lot of installs.
 But, once you do that, you can access our [City of Chicago internal style guide](https://cityofchicago.frontify.com/hub/2).
 Check it out for templates of all kinds to make your communication crisp.

 If you are interested in using this work in a technology project today, see the Developers section, above, for current status.
 Ask your ITSC for help, or ping us through the channels below.
 You can also visit our [Microsoft Teams channel here](https://teams.microsoft.com/l/channel/19%3a8ab7199f764c432bb95b8942a483d250%40thread.skype/General?groupId=95398257-9bb7-4cbe-bab4-c9cad0db2e2f&tenantId=7036cda9-062d-4151-8144-97ddc56e7027).